rbleattler/mdop-docs/mdop/appv-v5/app-v-51-supported-configurations.md

 The following list displays the supported hardware configuration for the App-V 5.1 client installation.

-- Processor— 1.4 GHz or faster 32-bit (x86) or 64-bit (x64) processor
+- Processor: 1.4 GHz or faster 32-bit (x86) or 64-bit (x64) processor

-- RAM— 1 GB (32-bit) or 2 GB (64-bit)
+- RAM: 1 GB (32-bit) or 2 GB (64-bit)

-- Disk— 100 MB for installation, not including the disk space that is used by virtualized applications.
+- Disk: 100 MB for installation, not including the disk space that is used by virtualized applications.

 ## Remote Desktop Services client system requirements